DamnWidget/sublime-text/README.md

 Is this overlay supported by Gentoo?
 ------------------------------------

-Not yet, and there is no guarantee of being included as official overlay or directly included in the distro.
+Yes, since May 2013 this overlay is officialy included in the Gentoo layman overlays list.

 Where can I send feedbacks?